De Haas-van Alphen effect and quantum oscillations as a function of temperature in correlated insulators: Temperature dependence

 and according to the contour Fig. (\ref{fig:figSM4}) they are with $n<0$, such that $\mathrm{Im}[y_{n}] > 0$ and real part can be of any sign.
 Then

 Then

 It is not clear how to analytically sum up the series above, however, in order to gain some insight, we can approximate the series by applying the Poisson summation formula and performing the steepest descent method.
 We can then numerically plot the result of summation and compare it with the approximate analytics.
-Before doing it, as a remark, let us contrast with the standard Lifshits-Kosevich expression for the temperature dependence.